acuffel/docs/README.md

 - How to parameter VSCode

 ### Python
-- Init documentation with sphinx
+- Init documentation with mkDocs
 - Create a Makefile

 ### DevOps

-- Start a project with docker / dockerhub
+- Start a project with docker / docker compose

 ### Tests